 - Götterdämmerung: Hinduism states that there are four cyclical eras - Satya, Treta, Dwapara, and Kali.
 Satya Yuga is considered the best era, with most people oriented towards goodness and moral.
 Treta Yuga sees the majority of mankind being good, but also a substantial increase in evil people.
 Dwapara Yuga sees most people in shades of grey, with very few good men.
-Kali is considered the wickedest age, when faithlessness and desire reigns.
+Kali is considered the wickedest age, in which Humans Are Bastards and faithlessness, desire and villainy reign supreme.
 We are currently in the Kali Yuga.

 - Hijacked by Jesus: Or rather by Buddha.
 Much of Buddhism's cosmology is modified from Hindu's.

-- The buddhism myth state that Indra is merely a title for the deva chief.
+- The Buddhist myths state that Indra is merely a title for the deva chief.
 Mara was the previous Jerkass God Indra, and his steed elephant has become demonic Girimehkala.
 While the current Indra, Sakra, is paragon of virtue.

 - The Hindu hijack back, claim that Buddha himself is Vishnu's avatar.